MBMBaM 770: Hy-paw-thesis

 I want to partner up with Taco Bell and have there be a commercial where like I keep coming in to use the Taco Bell bathroom.

-I want you guys to give me what you think.
+Okay, I want to give you the lead up paragraph.

-Not Sydney Sweeney, the freak for Basket Robbins, okay?
+And not Sidney Sweeney, the freak for Basket Robbins.
+Okay.

-At the heart of the new menu is Sydney's signature scoop, which features rainbow sherbet in a chocolate-dipped waffle cone with rainbow sprinkles and topped with gummy beverminis.
+At the heart of the new menu is Sydney's signature scoop, which features rainbow sherbet in a chocolate-dipped waffle cone with rainbow sprinkles and topped with gummy verminis.
+I will just say this.

 Also, as someone who did work at the country's best yogurt for a couple of summers,

-joining the scoop is a new refreshing beverage signing's
+Yes, joining the scoop is a new refreshing beverage.

-sydney's signature fizz which blends rainbow sherbet with starry lemon lime soda and is topped with gummy bear minis no that's choking hazard yeah why would you put thank you sydney you choked me to death
+Sydney's signature fizz, which blends rainbow sherbet with starry lemon lime soda and is topped with gummy bear minis.
+No, that's choking hazard.

 In exchange,